griffio/gradle-java-plugin-example01/README.md

 # gradle-java-plugin-example01

-gradle java plugin example that uses id 'java-gradle-plugin
+gradle java plugin example that uses the meta-plugin 'java-gradle-plugin' (from the build.gradle).

 The plugin-consumer sub-project uses the plugin